onkofonko/padavan-ng/trunk/libs/libdeflate/libdeflate-1.22/README.md

 results.
 It's unnecessary to add flags such as `-mavx2` or `/arch:AVX2`, though you can do so if you want to.
 Most of the relevant optimized functions are built regardless of such flags, and appropriate ones are selected at runtime.
+For the same reason, flags like `-mno-avx2` do *not* cause all code using the corresponding instruction set extension to be omitted from the binary; this is working as intended due to the use of runtime CPU feature detection.

+If using gcc, your gcc should always be paired with a binutils version that is not much older than itself, to avoid problems where the compiler generates instructions the assembler cannot assemble.
+Usually systems have their gcc and binutils paired properly, but rarely a mismatch can arise in cases such as the user installing a newer gcc version without a proper binutils alongside it.
+Since libdeflate v1.22, the CMake-based build system will detect incompatible binutils versions and disable some optimized code accordingly.
+In older versions of libdeflate, or if CMake is not being used, a too-old binutils can cause build errors like "no such instruction" from the assembler.

 # API